 Virtual cards can be created with parameters, limits, and restrictions, allowing business owners and managers to pass around their company card without any risk.
 The set guidelines on virtual cards reduce the chances of company funds falling into the wrong hands or unnecessary expenses racking up because of employees.
 Small to medium-sized businesses find that our team subscription plan, for example, limits a lot of financial distress for decision-makers.

 3. The competition will heat up, but the future is bright

 Virtual cards fall into the leading fintech category for a reason: they're easy to use, secure, and efficient.
 As consumers and businesses begin to utilize virtual cards, the fintech industry is going to see more players enter the space.
 However, this will only challenge businesses to continue improving and pushing boundaries, ultimately bringing virtual cards to a wide-scale acceptance from both consumers and businesses alike.

 What do you think is the future of virtual cards?
-Tell us your predictions on Twitter (@PrivacyHQ) to share your thoughts.
+Sign up for Privacy.com and get $5 towards your first purchase.